ircdocs/modern-irc/index.md

 <p class="figure">Format of a typical IRC network.</p>

-There have been several terms created over time to describe the role of various servers on an IRC network.
+There have been several terms created over time to describe the roles of different servers on an IRC network.
 Some of the most common terms are as follows:

 * **Hub**: A 'hub' is a server that connects to multiple other servers.
 For instance, in the figure above, Server 2, Server 3, and Server 4 would be examples of hub servers.
 * **Core Hub**: A 'core hub' is typically a hub server that connects fairly major parts of the IRC network together.
 What is considered a core hub will change depending on the size of a network and what the administrators of the network consider important.
-For instance, in the figure above, Server 1, Server 2, and Server 3 may be considered core hubs by the network administration.
+For instance, in the figure above, Server 1, Server 2, and Server 3 may be considered core hubs by the network administrators.
 * **Leaf**: A 'leaf' is a server that is only connected to a single other server on the network.
-Typically, leafs are the servers which primarily handle client connections.
+Typically, leafs are the primary servers that handle client connections.
 In the figure above, Servers 7, 8, 10, 13, 14, and others would be considered leaf servers.
-* **Services**: A 'services' server is a special type of server that extends the capabilities of the server software on the network.
-Services servers are not used on all networks, and the capabilities typically provided by them may even just be built-into server software itself rather than being provided by a separate software package.
+* **Services**: A 'services' server is a special type of server that extends the capabilities of the server software on the network (ie, they provide *services* to the network).
+Services are not used on all networks, and the capabilities typically provided by them may be built-into server software itself rather than being provided by a separate software package.
 Features usually handled by services include client account registration (as are typically used for [SASL authentication](#authenticate-message)), channel registration (allowing the 'ownership' of channels by client accounts), and further modifications and extensions to the IRC protocol.
 'Services' themselves are **not** specified in any way by the protocol.
 What they provide depends entirely on the software packages being run.

-These terms are not generally used in IRC protocol documentation, but may be used by the administrators of a network in order to differentiate the sorts of servers they run and their roles.
+These terms are not generally used in IRC protocol documentation, but may be used by the administrators of a network in order to differentiate the servers they run and their roles.

 ## Clients